 /

-1. Retrieval Mechanism – Searches for relevant information from an external knowledge base.
+1. Retrieval Mechanism – Searches for relevant information from an external knowledge base, supporting scalable knowledge retrieval systems.

 2. Language Model (LLM) – Uses the retrieved data to generate contextually rich responses.

-3. Fusion Layer – Integrates retrieved information into the generated response.
+3. Fusion Layer – Integrates retrieved information into the generated response for improved LLM accuracy optimization.

 How does RAG work?